Bongikk/AIM-VI/README.md

 Ethereum: 0x85c61d70fd44D847F81d747c662F64568D67401b

+**Looking for:**
+- Developers with AI/ML expertise
+- Visionaries and ethical technologists
-Looking for: Developers, visionaries, supporters who believe in independent AI.
+- Supporters who believe in independent AI
+- Anyone who can contribute to making AIM-VI real

+**This is not a fundraising campaign.
+This is a vision seeking builders.**

 *End of Manifest*